zhangjunpeng411/Scomp/Data/Data.md

 The data include matched lncRNA, pseudogene and mRNA expression data, survival data, putative ceRNA network from ENCORI and SPONGEdb, and tumor type information.
-All the data can be downloaded at https://pan.baidu.com/s/1-h8G2FrhcR5UBUr0DPu3ig (Enter code: o9bj).
+All the data can be downloaded at https://drive.google.com/file/d/1KP1VBVEHWzDGdq-4_qwSvA4RjvxBXgZ6/.

 Pancancer_lncRNA_Exp, Pancancer_pseudogene_Exp, Pancancer_mRNA_Exp and Pancancer_survival: Matched lncRNA, pseudogene, mRNA expression data, and clinical information in Pancancer.